nichiesystems/uswdocs/src/faq/android/en/about/how-to-contact-scurdex-team.md

 - Twitter: https://twitter.com/scur_dex
 - Telegram (Channel) : https://t.me/scudex

 Do not trust anyone communicating outside official channels.
-There are a number of fake groups and channels impersonating the Unstoppable team on Telegram and Twitter.
+There are a number of fake groups and channels impersonating the Scurdex team on Telegram and Twitter.
 Unfortunately, there is no easy way to locate, report and take down these groups.

 - Never trust anyone on Telegram or elsewhere claiming to be from the Scurdex team.
 These groups are created by scammers to trick users into revealing their private keys.
 Be aware!